kserve/community/docs/general-technical-review-cncf-incubating.md

   * Describe the intended types of organizations who would benefit from adopting this project. (i.e. financial services, any software manufacturer, organizations providing platform engineering services)?
     - Enterprise with ML platform teams running on k8s.
     - Mid-size companies for scaling ML inference infrastructure.
-    - Organizatiosn requiring multi-framework and multi-tenant support.
+    - Organizations requiring multi-framework and multi-tenant support.
     - High regulated industries where need auditable and explainable ML outputs.
-    - Securiuty-conscious industries where need Istio, OPA to secure the model inference.
+    - Security-conscious industries where need Istio, OPA to secure the model inference.

   * Please describe any completed end user research and link to any reports.
     - KServe has wide range of adopters including cloud providers, end users in finance, real-estate industries.